 Matthew HarwoodJungian Analysis, Psychotherapy, Internal Family Systems

-‘Psyche and matter (ie the body) are two different aspects of one and the same thing.’
+‘Psyche and matter (ie the body) are two different aspects of one & the same thing.’
+(Jung)

-‘Focusing’ is the name given to a technique pioneered by Eugene Gendlin.
+‘Focusing’ is the name given to a style of therapy pioneered by Eugene Gendlin.
 He made the important discovery that psychotherapy doesn’t really work unless there is something happening physically within the body at the cellular level.

-In ‘Focusing’ the aim is to help the client to connect with the ‘felt sense’ that is underneath the problem or issue that they are wanting to address.
+In ‘Focusing’ the aim is to help the client to connect with the ‘felt sense’ that is underneath the problem or issue that they are wanting to explore.

 ♦ ‘Focusing occurs exactly at the interface of body and mind.’